epfl-lara/cs320/info/labs/amy-specification/AmySpec.md

 This document is the specification of Amy.
 Its purpose is to help you clearly and unambiguously understand what an Amy program means, and to be the Amy language reference, along with the reference compiler.
 It does not deal with how you will actually implement the compiler; this will be described to you as assignments are released.

+**Note**: The language might change along the way, so check this specification before starting each lab, to make sure you have the latest version in mind.

 ### 1.1 Features of Amy

 Let us demonstrate the basic features of Amy through some examples: